 - Image zoom abilities starts when the image is at least 1000 pixels on the longest side and 500 pixels on the shortest

 - The maximum file size is 10mb for each image

-- You can use JPEG, TIFF, or GIF files, but JPEG is the preferred Amazon image file format
+- You can use JPEG, TIFF, or GIF files, but JPEG is the preferred and best Amazon image file format

 - It’s recommended to crop the photo well, with limited white space to maximize the product’s size